ISEM-TUHH/billard-beamer-module/README.md

     - Click on the "Apply configuration" button to see your changes applied.
         - If you want to iterate, reload the page and repeat.
 Reloading the page resets the configuration
         - If you want to keep the configuration, click on "Save the configuration".
 You need to have a configuration applied previously for this to apply.

+### Automatic calibration
+(recommended when the camera module is available)
+1. Go to the modules configuration website under `http://<address>:5000/config/manual_config`
+2. Follow the steps outlined on the website.

 ## Documentation
 Documentation can be generated using sphinx, which also gets installed at installation time into the virtual environment.
 To build the html documentation, use